Proto-Bulgarish Place Names in Eastern Europe

 Turady, a village west of the town of Žydačiv – Chuv. turat “branch, brushwood”;

 Tsytula, a village west of the Town of Zhovkva – the name can have two explanations I. Chuv. çi 1. “to eat”, 2. "to rub", tulă, “wheat”; II.
-Chuv çută "light", "fire", "brigt", "beauty"; -ula – Ukrainian tender suffix to previous name Tsyta;
+Chuv çută "light", "fire", "bright", "beauty"; -ula – Ukrainian tender suffix to previous name Tsyta;

 Veryn, a village south of Mykolajiv, and the village of Veryny near the town of Zhovkva – Chuv. věrene “maple”.